 Using Apple Pay to Deposit

-Once you are set up to use the service there is no more simple way to deposit.
-The screenshots above show you an example of how to deposit using an iPhone.
+Once you are set up to use the service there is no significantly simpler way to make a deposit.

 The payment will process in seconds and your funds will be in your account in an instant.
 You will also receive a receipt, as you would with any Apple payment, in your notification centre and in your wallet.